Tech-Tavern/tech-tavern-board-express/README.md

 3. The API will listen on the port defined in `.env` (default `3009`).

-## Running Both Services (production or full stack)
+## Full‑stack Run (production or full stack)

-Bring up both the database and the API in containers:
+Bring up both the DB and API in containers:

 ```bash
 docker-compose up -d
 ```

-This will automatically apply any pending migrations and expose:
+This applies any pending migrations and exposes:

 - MySQL on the host port defined in `.env`
 - API on the host port defined in `.env`